 Investments in Convertible Securities.
 Convertible debt is ordinarily treated as a "single property" consisting of a pure debt interest until conversion, after which the investment becomes an equity interest.
-If the security is issued at a premium (i.e., for cash in excess of the face amount payable on retirement), the creditor-holder may amortize the premium over the life of the bond.
+If the security is issued at a premium (i.e., for cash in excess of the face amount payable on retirement), the creditor-holder may amortize the premium over the life of the security.
 If the security is issued for cash at a price below its face amount, the creditor-holder must accrue original issue discount in income over the life of the debt.
 The creditor-holder's exercise of the conversion privilege is treated as a nontaxable event.
-Mandatorily convertible debt (e.g., an exchange traded note or ETN issued in the form of an unsecured obligation that pays a return based on the performance of a specified market index, exchange currency, or commodity) is often, but not always, treated as a contract to buy or sell the reference property rather than debt.
+Mandatorily convertible debt (e.g., an exchange traded note issued in the form of an unsecured obligation that pays a return based on the performance of a specified market index, exchange currency, or commodity) is often, but not always, treated as a contract to buy or sell the reference property rather than debt.
 Similarly, convertible preferred stock with a mandatory conversion feature is ordinarily, but not always, treated as equity rather than debt.
 Dividends received generally are qualified dividend income and eligible for the corporate dividends received deduction.
 In general, conversion of preferred stock for common stock of the same corporation is tax-free.
 Conversion of preferred stock for cash is a taxable redemption.
 Any redemption premium for preferred stock that is redeemable by the issuing company might be required to be amortized under original issue discount principles.

 Investments in ETFs.
-To the extent the Funds invests in ETFs, the Funds generally intend to invest in ETFs that are taxable as RICs under the Code.
-Accordingly, the income the Funds receive from such ETFs should be qualifying income for purposes of the Funds satisfying the "Income Requirement" (as defined above under the heading "Taxes").
-However, the Funds may also invest in one or more ETFs that are not taxable as RICs under the Code and that may generate non-qualifying income for purposes of satisfying the Income Requirement.
-The Funds anticipates monitoring their investments in such ETFs so as to keep the Funds' non-qualifying income within acceptable limits of the Income Requirement, however, it is possible that such non-qualifying income will be more than anticipated which could cause the Funds to inadvertently fail the Income Requirement thereby causing the Funds to fail to qualify as a RIC.
-In such a case, the Funds would be subject to the rules described above.
+To the extent the Fund invests in ETFs, the Fund generally intends to invest in ETFs that are taxable as RICs under the Code.
+Accordingly, the income the Fund receives from such ETFs should be qualifying income for purposes of the Fund satisfying the "Income Requirement" (as defined above under the heading "Taxes").
+However, the Fund may also invest in one or more ETFs that are not taxable as RICs under the Code and that may generate non-qualifying income for purposes of satisfying the Income Requirement.
+The Fund anticipates monitoring its investments in such ETFs so as to keep the Fund's non-qualifying income within acceptable limits of the Income Requirement, however, it is possible that such non-qualifying income will be more than anticipated which could cause the Fund to inadvertently fail the Income Requirement thereby causing the Fund to fail to qualify as a RIC.
+In such a case, the Fund would be subject to the rules described above.

 Investments in Securities of Uncertain Tax Character.
-A fund may invest in securities the U.S. federal income tax treatment of which may not be clear or may be subject to recharacterization by the IRS.
-To the extent the tax treatment of such securities or the income from such securities differs from the tax treatment expected by a fund, it could affect the timing or character of income recognized by the fund, requiring the fund to purchase or sell securities, or otherwise change its portfolio, in order to comply with the tax rules applicable to regulated investment companies under the Code.
+The Fund may invest in securities the U.S. federal income tax treatment of which may not be clear or may be subject to recharacterization by the IRS.
+To the extent the tax treatment of such securities or the income from such securities differs from the tax treatment expected by the Fund, it could affect the timing or character of income recognized by the Fund, requiring the Fund to purchase or sell securities, or otherwise change its portfolio, in order to comply with the tax rules applicable to RICs under the Code.